night-cypher/ForegroundServiceExample/README.md

 # ForegroundServiceExample

-This is the sample source code of foreground service in android.
+This is the sample source code of Foreground service in android.

+Steps by steps tutorial please visit http://www.questdot.com/android-foreground-service/

-For more information go to www.questdot.com
+For more information go to http://www.questdot.com